Success0452/Success0452/README.md

 - 👯  I’m currently into block chain, with the use of Meta mask, Web3, and solidity

+- 👯  Readily availiable to take up your mobile development project

-- 👨‍💻 All of my projects are available in my repository
+- 👨‍💻 most of my practice projects are available in my repository except some excluded once

-- 📫 How to reach me **olatundesuccess54@gmail.com**
+- 📫 How to reach me **olatundesuccess54@gmail.com** **08147330326**

 - ⚡ Fun fact **I play games and want to learn more.**